le0pard/le0pard.github.io/_posts/chef/2013-12-01-chef-and-tdd.md

 FC043: Prefer new notification syntax: ./recipes/default.rb:26
 {% endhighlight %}

-We have a few remarks on the code.
-Let's fix its:
+We have a few warnings in the code.
+Let's fix them:

 FC002: Avoid string interpolation where not required: ./templates/default/monitrc.erb:31